Chet Atkins at Home

 Chet Atkins at Home is the seventh studio album recorded by American guitarist Chet Atkins.
 It contains his clever arrangement of Yankee Doodle played at the same time as Dixie.

+Overview

 Atkins is pictured on the cover in his home studio in Nashville.
 He was often dissatisfied with his performances in the RCA studios and would take the already recorded rhythm tracks home with him to perfect his guitar part in his own studio.

+It was his first charting album, peaking at No. 21 on the Billboard Best-Selling Pop LPs during a 4 week stay on the chart.

 An EP with the same title and cover (RCA records #4194) was released including "Say Si Si", "Vilia", "Yankee Doodle Dixie" and "You're Just in Love".

 Reception

 Music critic Richard S. Ginnell, writing for Allmusic, stated that "the record still sounds timeless for its musical beauty and taste, as well as a catholic repertoire that now falls completely outside the boundaries of Nashville country."